Monument Conservation

 First, research into history and values is carried out

-Does this research show that something is valuable and special enough?
-If so, follow the official steps to designate something as a local monument.
+Has your research shown that something is valuable and special?
+If so, the local authority will officially designate it as a municipal monument.
 You can find these official steps in the document Roadmap designation procedure local monuments.
-The brochure also provides answers to frequently asked questions.
+You will find more information in the leaflet and among the FAQs.

 Is my building, property or land suitable as a local monument?